 We have been taking calls from people of all ages, from children to adults, who are experiencing high levels of fear, anxiety, depression, loneliness and financial worries in these unsure times.
 We would never turn away anyone who needs our support, and so we’ve made the decision to widen our remit to include all people who need our FAMS.chat support.

-FAMS currently have over 50 volunteers and we are available to those who need us, 7 days a week, form 10am to 10pm.
+FAMS currently have numerous volunteers and we are available to those who need us, 7 days a week, form 10am to 10pm.

 Join Our Team

 Volunteers are the lifeblood of FAMS and crucial to the organisation’s survival and growth.
 It is as a result of the time commitment and effort of FAMS volunteers that the peer support service can be provided free of charge.